Alfresco/docs-alfresco/digital-workspace/latest/develop/extensions.md

 ### Anatomy of an extension

-Each extension is an Angular library that contains an extension descriptor, in the form of a JSON file, an Angular module that act as root and expose all the elements that compose the feature, such as actions, components, services, rules.
+Each extension is an Angular library that contains an extension descriptor in the form of a JSON file, an Angular module that acts as the root, and exposes all the elements that compose the feature, such as actions, components, services, rules.

-The descriptor declares how the extension is assembled in the ADW application, linking hooks with the proper extension element.
-The module needs to be imported in `extensions.module.ts` to be included in the bundle and execute import and registrations of all the elements with the Extension Mechanism and the Store.<!--FIXME: simplify-->
+The descriptor declares how the extension is assembled in the ADW application, linking hooks with the extension element.
+The module must be imported in `extensions.module.ts` to be included in the application bundle, which executes the import, and registrations of all the elements with the Extension Mechanism and the Store.

 ## On startup

 The Digital Workspace application module imports the Extensions module, and each extension is imported in the bundle.
 Each module is responsible for declaring components, actions, and rules by providing a unique `ID` (string) associated with the element to be loaded.
-After this process ends, a dictionary of IDs → elements has been loaded.
+After this process ends, a dictionary of IDs → elements is loaded.
 Each module also declares a descriptor file that is loaded and merged together with other files.
 The result of the merge is written into `app.extensions.json`.

 The `app.extensions.json` file is loaded by the `AppExtensionService`.
 This dynamically loads the extensions into the proper hook using the ADF Extension Mechanism.